what is tefl?

 - South Africa

-Yes, absolutely.
-You’ll have to go through your bank to legitimately send money home.
+You will have to go through your bank to legitimately send money home.
 To do this, follow the steps they give you.
-Your HR support at your school will be able to translate anything you need to properly do this.
+Your school will help support you and will be able to translate anything you need.